-Syntax rate-calc-min-int [fast-queue percent-of-default] [slow-queue percent-of-default]

-no rate-calc-min-int

-Description This command overrides the default minimum time that must elapse before a queue's offered rate may be recalculated.
+Syntax rate-calc-min-int [fast-queue percent-of-default] [slow-queue percent-of-default] no rate-calc-min-int Context config>card>virt-sched-adj Description This command overrides the default minimum time that must elapse before a queue's offered rate may be recalculated.
 A minimum time between offered rate calculations is enforced to both prevent inaccurate estimation of the offered rate and excessive input to the virtual scheduler process.

-mation of the offered fate and excessive input to the virtual scheduler process.

 In order to smooth out rapidly fluctuating offered rates, the system averages the measured offered rate with a window of previously measured offered rates.
 The window size is based on 4x the minimum rate calculation interval.
 Any previous measured offered rates within the window are used in the averaging function.
 The system separates queues into fast and slow categories and maintains a separate minimum recalc interval for each type.
-The default minimum recalculation times for each type are as follows:

-Slow Queue

-Minimum Rate Calculation Interval: 0.1875 Seconds

-Averaging Window Size: 0.75 Seconds

-Fast Queue

-Minimum Rate Calculation Interval: 0.0625 Seconds

-Averaging Window Size: 0.25 Seconds

-The actual minimum rate calculation interval may be increased or decreased by using the fast-queue and/or slow-queue keywords followed by a percent value which is applied to the default interval.
-The default slow-queue threshold rate is 1Mbps.
+The default minimum recalculation times for each type are as follows: Slow Queue Minimum Rate Calculation Interval: 0.1875 Seconds Averaging Window Size: 0.75 Seconds Fast Queue Minimum Rate Calculation Interval: 0.0625 Seconds Averaging Window Size: 0.25 Seconds The actual minimum rate calculation interval may be increased or decreased by using the fast-queue and/o slow-queue keywords followed by a percent value which is applied to the default interval.
+The default slow queue threshold rate is 1Mbps.
 Once a queue is categorized as slow, its rate must rise to 1.5Mbps before being categorized as a fast queue.
-The categorization threshold may be modified by using the slow-queue-thresh command.

-The no rate-calc-min-interval command is used to restore the default fast queue and slow queue minimum rate calculation interval.

-fast-queue percent-of-default: - The fast-queue percent-of-default parameter is optional and is used to modify the default minimum rate calculation time for "fast" queues.
-Defining 100.00 percent is equivalent to removing the override (restoring the default) on the fast queue minimum rate calculation time.

-slow-queue percent-of-default: - The slow-queue percent-of-default parameter is optional and is used to modify the default minimum rate calculation time for "slow" queues.
-Defining 100.00 percent is equivalent to removing the override (restoring the default) on the slow queue minimum rate calculation time.
+The categorization threshold may be modified by using the slow-queue thresh command.
+The no rate-calc-min-interval command is used to restore the default fast quarter calculation interval. e default fast queue and slow queue minimum Parameters fast-queue percent-of-default: - The fast-queue percent-of-default parameter is optional and is used to modify the default minimum rate calculation time for "fast" queues.
+Defining 100.00 percent is equiv lent to removing the override (restoring the default) on the fast queue minimum rate calculation time. ast" queues.
+Defining 100.00 percent is equiva- Values 0.01% to 1000.00% Default 100.00% slow-queue percent-of-default: - The slow-queue percent-of-default parameter is optional and modify the default minimum rate calculation time for "slow" queues.
+Defining 100.00 percent alent to removing the override (restoring the default) on the slow queue minimum rate calculation. slow" queues.
+Defining 100.00 percent is equiv- Values 0.01% to 1000.00% sched-run-min-int

-sched-run-min-int
+Default 100.00%

-Syntax sched-run-min-int percent-of-default
+Syntax sched-run-min-int percent-of-default no sched-run-min-int

-no sched-run-min-int